aurelia/aurelia.github.io-old/_harp/docs.md

 * One-time Compilation - Templates for Custom Elements imported this way are compiled once for the entire application.
 * Local Scope - The imported resource is only visible inside the view that imports it, reducing the likelihood of name conflicts.
 * Renaming - Resources can be renamed upon import if two 3rd party resources with the same name need to be used in the same view.
-    - ex. `<import src='./nav-bar as foo-bar'></import>` - Now instead of using a `nav-bar` element you can use a `foo-bar` element.
+    - ex. `<import from="./nav-bar" as="foo-bar"></import>` - Now instead of using a `nav-bar` element you can use a `foo-bar` element.
 (This is based on ES6 where renaming is considered a replacement for using an Alias because it strictly renames the type.)
 * Packages - The import can point to a module with multiple resources which will all be imported into the same view.
 * Extensibility - You can define new types of resources which, when imported in this way, can execute custom loading (async one-time) and registration (once per-view).
 * ES6 - Code is loaded by the ES6 loader rather than the HTMLImport mechanism, enabling all the features and extensibility of your loader.